Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-Theorem 1 follows by choosing $H=u^{-1}$, $\delta=\min\{u^{-2},\sqrt{r(1)/u^{2}(1-r(1))}\}$, $c_{j}=r_{j,m}=r(|m-j|)$, $d_{j}=1-r_{j,m}=1-r(|m-j|)$ in the preceding propositions.
-In this case if we did not have $c_{j}d_{j}$ in the denominators in Proposition 2, then $\sqrt{1-r(j)}$ would need to be replaced by $\sqrt{(1-r(j))/(1+r(j))}$ in the product.
+Theorem~\ref{th1} follows by taking $H=u^{-1}$, $\delta=\min\{ u^{-2},\sqrt {r(1)/u^{2}(1-r(1))}\}$, $c_{j}=r_{j,m}=r(|m-j|)$, $d_{j}=1-r_{j,m}=1-r(|m-j|)$ in the preceding propositions.
+In this case if we did not have $c_{j}d_{j}$ in the denominators in Proposition~\ref{pr2}, then $\sqrt{1-r(j)}$ would need to be replaced by $\sqrt {(1-r(j))/(1+r(j))}$ in the product.
 We do not actually use the theorem in this paper, as our examples require slightly different parameter choices.
-However, a reader familiar with classical limit theory for suprema of stationary processes (see e.g. chapter 4 of Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr}) may find it instructive to compare with those results.
-We may not expect to obtain precisely sharp bounds from Theorem 1, because of the factor $\min\{1,\sqrt{(1-r(1))/u^{2}r(1)}\}$, but it will supply good bounds provided $u$ is large enough that the product term is $\gg 1$.
+However, a reader familiar with classical limit theory for suprema of stationary processes (see, e.g., Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr}, Chapter 4) may find it instructive to compare with those results.
+We may not expect to obtain precisely sharp bounds from Theorem~\ref{th1}, because of the factor $\min\{1,\sqrt {(1-r(1))/u^{2}r(1)}\}$, but it will supply good bounds provided $u$ is large enough that the product term is at least $1/2$, say.
 For given $r(j)$ this may be a much weaker requirement on $u$ than in proofs of the classical results, which rely on normal comparison inequalities.
+[The bound in Theorem~\ref{th1} is seen to be good because, since we assumed that $r(m)$ is nonnegative, the tail probability cannot be larger than $1-\Phi(u)^{n} = O(ne^{-u^{2}/2}/u)$.
+An unfamiliar reader may deduce this from Comparison Inequality \ref{comp2} in Section~\ref{sec3.1}.]

-We now move on to our two examples, which we hope will illustrate the usefulness of Propositions 1 and 2.
+We now move on to our two examples which we hope will illustrate the usefulness of Propositions~\ref{pr1} and~\ref{pr2}.
 In the theory of Gaussian processes, much attention has been paid to (mean zero, variance one) stationary processes whose covariance function satisfies